Absulit/points/APPFLOW.md

 ## setUniform, setStorage

-before actually starting points, you need to set the uniforms and other calls starting with `points.set`
+before actually starting points, you need to set the uniforms and other calls starting with `points.set`: # TODO: provide fix for this

 ## points.init